Ceiridge/SimpleDiscordCrypt-Extended/README.md

 <br>
 Please do not download this plugin from untrusted sources, for example there is one in Chrome web store with the same name.<br>
 <br>
+This is a fork of the original *SimpleDiscordCrypt* repository that aims to fix bugs and issues faster and to add more features.
+The original project by An0 can be found [here](https://gitlab.com/An0/SimpleDiscordCrypt).
 <br>
 # Tips and Tricks
 **Right click on the lock icon** to open the menu<br>